HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 These metrics aim to cover the core elements which are indicative of a great web user experience.
 The [Performance](../2021/performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.

-Initially, let’s review the 10 CMS platforms with the highest number of origins and examine the percentage of sites on each platform that have a _passing_ grade, meaning that the 75th percentile in each of the above metrics must be in the “good” (green) range for each site.
+Initially, let's review the 10 CMS platforms with the highest number of origins and examine the percentage of sites on each platform that have a _passing_ grade, meaning that the 75th percentile in each of the above metrics must be in the "good" (green) range for each site.

 {{ figure_markup(
   image="top-cwv-performance.png",